This set of Engineering Mechanics Multiple Choice Questions & Answers (MCQs) focuses on “Frictional Forces on Flat Belts”.

 Explanation: We first make the free body diagram and then we make the equilibrium equations to satisfy the given conditions.
 This helps us to solve the question easily.
 As this reduces the part of imagination and increases accuracy too.

-9. We show the net forces acting on the belts by the help of __________ forces.
+9. We show the net forces acting on the belts with the help of __________ forces.

-Explanation: The net forces acting on the body is shown by the help of the resultant forces.
-This is because the resultant forces have the sum of all the forces which are acting on the direction which is same.
+Explanation: The net forces acting on the body is shown with the help of the resultant forces.
+This is because the resultant forces have the sum of all the forces which are acting in the direction which is same.
 Thus the resultant forces are used to show the net forces acting in the body.

 a) Normal and Frictional